 Data suggest that communication channels that talk WITH audiences (such social media and the web) are considered more go-to sources of information than channels that talk AT audiences (such television, radio, or direct mail).
 If we want to engage folks, we need to be masters at reaching them where they are now…not where they were last year.
 We don’t get to decide where to speak with audiences to be most effective – they do.
 If we ignore their preference, we won’t be heard.

 This is obvious.
 But even though it’s obvious, old habits die hard.
-For decades, things that weren’t digital were what worked…because “digital” simply didn’t exist in the way that it does now.
-And it’s not likely to exist in the next decade in the way it exists today.
+For decades, things that were not digital were what worked – because “digital” simply did not exist in the way that it does now.
+And it is not likely to exist in the next decade in the way it exists today.
 Things are fast-moving.
 It’s important to keep tabs on not only where audiences are spending their time, but also what they expect and want to receive in terms of messaging for each communication channel – digital or otherwise.
-Here’s some data on the power of specific social media channels right now.
+Here is data on the power of specific social media channels right now.

 One of the reasons why digital engagement (and social media, in particular) is so important for cultural organizations is because these channels facilitate word of mouth endorsement.
 What other people say about you and the sharing of their own experiences is 12.85 times more important in driving your reputation than things that you pay to say about yourself.

 2) Target the people and not the place

 It is time to pause and consider that we can identify and target individuals now more intelligently, efficiently, and cost-effectively than ever before.
 As such, we similarly need to evolve how we think about targeting.